mambo06/MMP/README-CLIENT.md

 The installation process has been improved to follow each operating system’s standard installation flow.

-There is no longer a need for manual copy-and-install steps.
+No more manual copy-and-install process.

 Supported packages: